audaciaconsulting/Audacia.Seed/README.md

 ### How does it work?

 Inheritors of `EntitySeed<TEntity>` are searched for using reflection.
-If none can be found, the library will attempt to create a valid instance of `TEntity` on its own (see [Seeding without a class](#seeding-without-a-class)).
+If none can be found, the library will attempt to create a valid instance of `TEntity` on its own (see below).

 ## The `EntitySeed<TEntity>` class
+The `EntitySeed<TEntity>` has two important methods:

+- `Prerequisites`: get the navigations that should be created as a predecessor to `TEntity`, e.g a required parent.

+- `GetDefault`: create an instance of `TEntity` (without prerequisites).

+When used together, these methods create a valid instance of `TEntity`.

+There are two ways that the library implements the above two methods to seed data.

+### Model configuration-based seeding
+> [!IMPORTANT]
+> This is only supported in `Audacia.Seed.EntityFrameworkCore`.
+For EF6, please see [reflection-based-seeding](#reflection-based-seeding) below.

+The library uses EF Core's [`IModel` interface](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.metadata.imodel) to get information about what prerequisites `TEntity` needs to be created - namely, it's required foreign keys.
+Once we've determined all required foreign keys, we'll construct a `EntitySeed<TNavigation>` for it.

+### Reflection-based seeding

+#### `Prerequisites`
+When seeding without a class, we figure out the `Prerequisites` as follows:
+1. The library finds all fields that it thinks are navigation properties.
+This is based on the property being a `class`, and the existance of another property with the name `{PropertyName}Id`.
+2. A navigation property is considered as mandatory if its corresponding foreign key is not nullable.
+3. For each mandatory navigation property, we try to find a `EntitySeed<TNavigation>` class for it.
+If none is found, we'll repeat this process for `TNavigation`.

+#### `GetDefault`
+When seeding without a class, the library will call the first constructor it finds for `TEntity`, using example values for any constructor arguments as needed:
+- if it is a `string`, a random `Guid` will be used.
+- otherwise, the default value for the type will be used.

+## Custom `EntitySeed<TEntity>`s
-The `EntitySeed<TEntity>` class provides a way of creating a default `TEntity` to be seeded into the database.
+Creating a child class of `EntitySeed<TEntity>` class allows you define a valid default `TEntity` to be seeded looks like.
 It should seed _exactly_ the information required for an instance of `TEntity` to be considered valid.
 For example, it may be that you have two optional navigation properties, but your domain ensures exactly one is populated.
 This is a good use-case for a custom class as the default behaviour will be to seed neither of these navigation properties.

 You can create a class that inherits from `EntitySeed<TEntity>` to represent a single valid instance of `TEntity` as below: